Truueh/DBD-1v1-Timer/README.md

-A baisc timer application made for dead by daylight but really can be used anywhere.
+A basic timer application made for dead by daylight but really can be used anywhere.

 Comes with one simple small window with 2 timer slots on it.